NovicaParausic/springboot-angularjs-web-shop/README.md

 This test application is Spring Boot, AngularJS web shop.
-It utilizes session scoped cart service for holding cart items, Spring Security module for registration, authorization and authentication of users and H2 in memory database for data collection.
-Also application recognizes different user roles and provides them with different options.
+It utilizes session scoped cart service for holding cart items, Spring Security module for registration, authorization and authentication of users and application recognizes different user roles and provides them with different options.